Chris-Tian-00/itu-sdse-project/README.md

 3. Locate the artifact named **model**
 4. Click the download icon or the artifact name

-The downloaded artifact contains 'model.pkl', which represents the best trained model produced by the pipeline.
+The downloaded artifact contains `model.pkl`, which represents the best trained model produced by the pipeline.

 --------